Master of Science in Maritime Affairs

-- substantial, directly relevant professional experience
+- substantial, directly relevant professional experience,

-■computer competence (at least the ability to use Microsoft Office)
+- computer competence (at least the ability to use Microsoft Office).

-Good IT skills are essential, as students are required to use computers from the beginning of the first semester to write their examination answers, complete assignments and carry out research and other projects.
+Good IT skills are essential, as students are required to use computers from the beginning of the first term to write their examination answers, complete assignments and carry out research and other projects.
 Applicants who lack computer and keyboard skills cannot be accepted.